Oven braised brisket

 S + P

-Trim the fat side to only a thin layer of fat (5 to 10 mm).
+Trim the fat side of the meat to only a thin layer of fat (~5 mm).
 Remove any fat from the other side.

 Rub salt over the brisket, both sides.

-Sear the brisket in a very hot pan on both sides, then deglaze it with some of the wine, reserve.
+Sear the brisket in a very hot pan on both sides, place it fat side up on the onion layer.

-Dispose all the other ingredients around the brisket, along with the wine and the wine used for deglazing.
+Dispose all the other ingredients around the brisket, along with the wine.

 Sieve and reserve the liquid.
 Reserve the carrots on one hand to serve separately, and the onion and garlic on the other (messy).
 Discard all the herbs, celery, peppercorns and cloves.